davdenic/ReFoldr/README.md

 ### Usage of the executable release

 1. Download the release for your platform (Windows, macOS, Linux).
-2. Extract the ZIP file.
+2. Extract the ZIP file, it contains:
+    - `refoldr` (or `refoldr.exe` on Windows) → the executable
+    - `config.env` → configuration file (rename or edit if needed)
+    - `README.md` → this instructions file

+3. Optional: add your discogs token in config.env
-3. Open a terminal (or command prompt) in your music library folder.
+4. Open a terminal (or command prompt) in your music library folder.
-4. Run the executable
+5. Run the executable

 ```bash
 # Linux/macOS